No! No! No!

-When we are really big, we want to MAKE LOVE, because it’s very pleasing… as long as both people have as much envy as the other!
+When we are older, we want to make love, because it’s very pleasing… as long as both people have as much envy as the other!

 Making love is having sex with someone you love.
 It’s a way to share a very powerful moment between two people.

 - both people must feel desire for one another (when the person you love touches you, you feel a pleasant sensation);

 - both people must feel ready to make love;

 - in some countries, it is also necessary for the two people to have reached the age of legal consent.